By Maria Calabrese, JD, MS

 Step 1: Tempering Chocolate

-Pro Tip: Cleaning, melted chocolate can be tricky, but soaking tools in warm water helps loosen it.
+Pro Tip: Cleaning melted chocolate can be tricky; soaking tools in warm water helps loosen it.
 If you have leftover chocolate on utensils, using a small amount of vegetable oil can help remove it before washing.

 Step 2: Decarboxylation for Cannabis Chocolate

-This process ensures the THC is fully activated for the best possible results.
+This process ensures the THC is fully activated.
 Be sure to stir the cannabis halfway through to ensure even heating.
 For a more in-depth guide on decarboxylation, be sure to check out our detailed decarboxylation guide.

 Step 4: Molding and Cooling of Cannabis-Infused Chocolate